-- Funding Opportunity Number (FON) - Organization Name and DUNS - Organization's Contact Information (email address and phone number) - Explanation of how they lack the technical capability to apply electronically through Grants.gov because of 1) limited internet access or 2) no internet access which prevents them from being able to upload the required application materials through www.Grants.gov.
+- Funding Opportunity Number (FON) - Organization Name and DUNS - Organization's Contact Information (email address and phone number) - Explanation of how they lack the technical capability to apply electronically through Grants.gov because of 1) limited internet access or 2) no internet access which prevents

 EPA will only consider alternate submission exception requests based on the two reasons stated above and will timely respond to the request -- all other requests will be denied.
 If an alternate submission method is approved, the applicant will receive documentation of this approval and further instructions on how to apply under this announcement.
 Applicants will be required to submit the documentation of approval with any initial application submitted under the alternative method.
-In addition, any submittal through an alternative method must comply with all applicable requirements and deadlines in the announcement including the submission deadline and requirements regarding proposal content and page limits (although the documentation of an alternate submission method will not count against any page limits).
+In addition, any submittal through an alternative method must comply with all applicable requirements and deadlines in the announcement including the submission deadline and requirements regarding proposal content and page limits (although the documentation of approval of an alternate submission method will not count against any page limits).